th-we/deskflow-wiki/Code-Style.md

 1. Enum values and constants should begin with `k`, e.g. `kHelloWorld`
 1. Class filenames should be pascal case, e.g. `HelloWorld.cpp`
 1. Files with many classes or functions should be snake case, e.g. `hello_world.cpp`
-1. Unit test names follow the function-input-output convention, e.g. `helloWorld_fooIn_barOut`
+1. Unit test names should follow the function-input-output pattern, e.g. `helloWorld_fooIn_barOut`

 ## Qt naming